torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

 6. In :ref:`output` and :ref:`raw-vbi` the device file names
    ``/dev/vout`` which never caught on were replaced by ``/dev/video``.

-7. With Linux 2.6.15 the possible range for VBI device minor numbers was extended from 224-239 to 224-255.
+7. With GNU/Linux 2.6.15 the possible range for VBI device minor numbers was extended from 224-239 to 224-255.
 Accordingly device file names ``/dev/vbi0`` to ``/dev/vbi31`` are possible now.

-V4L2 in Linux 2.6.18
+V4L2 in GNU/Linux 2.6.18
 ====================

 1. New ioctls :ref:`VIDIOC_G_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>`,